Crossing the River Longenbaugh

 Sending Out, Promoting From Within

-Not long after we moved into the building, our pastor, Pete Sanchez Jr., began to feel a call from the Lord to move out into a new ministry.
-It was a difficult decision for both Pete and the church, since he had served Christ Covenant for over 12 years, but we both felt it was God’s will.
+Not long after we moved into the building, our senior pastor, Pete Sanchez Jr., began to feel a call from the Lord to move out into a new ministry.
+It was a difficult decision for both Pete and the church, since he had served Christ Covenant for over 12 years, but we all felt it was God’s will.
 Brother Pete left to be a director and teacher for Integrity Worship Institute in mid-2002.
 The elders formed a transition team and began to pray earnestly for our next leader.
 After much prayer and spiritual struggle, Dennis Jamison, one of the original trustees and a church elder, decided to leave his full time job in the workplace and answer the call to pastor the church.